Will the son of a sheik be able to hear the siren’s song and live to tell about it?

 Excerpt from The Sheik and the Siren:

 Tied to the center mast, Ace’s heart beat quickly as the faint sound of the siren’s song floated across the water and to his ears.
-His men were thankfully safely in the hold, their own ears plugged by coarse wool.
-But he could hear every alluring beautiful, haunting note as a woman’s voice surrounded the air around him and about drove him from his mind.
+His men were thankfully safe in the hold, their own ears plugged by coarse wool.
+But he could hear every alluring, beautiful, haunting note as a woman’s voice filled the air and about drove him out of his mind.

-He pulled at the ropes that bound him, unable to move, making him shout out in frustration.
+Ace pulled at the ropes that bound him, unable to move, causing him to shout in frustration.

 “Arrrgggghhh!”
 If he didn’t have her soon, he swore he would burst.
-And if Boots hadn’t tied him to the mast, he’d have dove into the water by now and be swimming toward the rocky crags straight toward the sound of the siren and toward his death as well.
+And if Boots hadn’t tied him to the mast, he would have dove into the water by now, and be swimming toward the rocky crags straight toward the sound of the siren.
+And also to his death.

-“Show yourself!”
-He shouted at the top of his lungs.
-“Come to me, my siren of the sea.
+“Show yourself!” he shouted at the top of his lungs.
+“Come to me, my siren of the seas.
 I hear your voice.
-I want you – I need you.”
-He looked toward the bulkhead of the ship but could see naught through the thick fog.
+I want you.
+I need you!”
+He looked toward the bulkhead of the ship but could see little through the thick fog.

-The humid salt air weighed heavy on his lungs and he felt as if he could barely breathe.
-The winds had oddly diminished, and the ship barely moved now.
-All was silent – too silent around him and he felt as if he were in the eye of a very deadly storm.
-If he were to stay here, dead in the water and haunted by her alluring song much longer, he’d chew through the ropes just to get to her, he swore he would.
+The humid salt air weighed heavy on his lungs making him feel as if he could barely breathe.
+The winds had oddly diminished, and the ship hardly moved now.
+All was silent – too silent around him, and he felt as if he were in the eye of a very deadly storm.
+If he were to stay here, dead in the water and haunted by her alluring song much longer, he would chew through the ropes just to get to her.
+He swore he would.

-Then he saw the oddest thing.
-A long line of dead fish which the ship was about to cross over.
-And once the bow of the Paradigm crossed this line of death, a gale of wind blasted from nowhere, hitting the larboard – the loading side of the ship so hard, the masts and sails were nearly touching the water on the opposite starboard side.
+Then the fog parted and, in the water, he saw the oddest thing.
+A long line of dead fish made a barrier that the ship was about to cross over.
+As the bow of the Paradigm crossed this line of death, a gale of wind blasted from nowhere, hitting the larboard – the loading side of the ship – so hard that the masts and sails were nearly touching the water on the opposite starboard side.
 One more gust of wind and the ship shot forward, moving at a good clip straight through Death’s Door.

-The plan was now in motion and even if he wanted to, he could do naught to stop it.
-They were in Death’s Door now, with the song of the siren driving him mad.
-And he prayed he’d been accurate in plotting the course, because if not, he would have not only sentenced himself to death, but by his own hand he would have taken the lives of every man on his ship as well.
+The plan was in motion.
+Even if he wanted to, Ace could do nothing to stop it now.
+They’d entered Death’s Door with the song of the siren driving him mad.
+He could only pray that he’d been accurate in plotting the course.
+If not, he will have not only sentenced himself to death but, by his own hand, he will have taken the lives of every man on his ship as well.

-Rain now pelted him in the face, his long hair whipping, and stinging him in the eyes.
-His hands over his head, he could do naught to stop it.
-And that damned siren’s song still floated on the breeze and echoed in his head, calling him closer . . . closer . . . to his death.
+Rain pelted down ruthlessly, hitting him in the face.
+His long hair whipped around and stung him in the eyes.
+With his hands tied above his head, Ace could do nothing to stop it.
+That damned siren’s song still floated on the breeze and echoed in his head, calling him closer . . . closer . . . to his death.

-Then, when he thought he would burst with want from a nymph he had never even seen, the sound of grappling hooks hitting the starboard side of the ship caught his attention.
+Then, when he thought he would burst with lust for a nymph he had never even seen, the sound of grappling hooks hitting the starboard side of the ship caught his attention.
 Someone meant to board.
 He couldn’t even believe this.
 How could it be true?

-Then, the hands and dirtied faces and bodies of a dozen broken men made their appearance as they hoisted themselves over the side rail and climbed aboard his ship.
+One by one, the hands and dirtied faces and bodies of a dozen broken men made their appearance as they hoisted themselves over the side rail and climbed aboard his ship.
 The men were scarred, obviously from a furious battle.
 Some were missing fingers, and one man was missing an entire arm.
-Several of them had eye patches and one was missing his leg from the knee down, a wooden peg tied to his stump in its place.
+Several of them had eye patches, and one man had lost a leg from the knee down.
+A wooden peg was tied to his stump in its place.

 “What is this?” he called out.
 “Who are you and what do you want?”

-They seemed surprise he was talking to them.
-Even more surprised he was tied to his own ship.
-That amused them and they laughed, taking wool from their ears as they scurried aboard.
+They seemed surprised he was talking to them and even more surprised that he was tied to his own ship.
+That amused them and they laughed, taking the wool from their ears as they stepped aboard his deck.

-“You can’t do anything to stop us, you fool!” said one, picking up a skein of rope and ripping a canvas covering from over a barrel and tossing them over the side into one of their boats.
-They proceeded to take his fishing net.
-Next, they cut free and rolled a barrel of wine over the deck, obviously meaning to take that as well.
+“You can’t do anything to stop us, you fool!” said one, picking up a skein of rope and ripping a canvas covering off of a barrel.
+He tossed the barrel overboard, into one of their boats.
+They proceeded to take his fishing net next.
+Then they cut free and rolled a barrel of wine over the deck, meaning to take that as well.

 “I’ll not tell you a thing, now leave my ship anon or I’ll . . .”

-“You’ll what?” said the man with the peg leg, smiling and spitting at Ace’s feet.
+“You’ll what?” asked the man with the peg leg, smiling and then spitting at Ace’s feet.
 He had a dagger in his hand and held it up in front of Ace’s face.
-“We’ll take your provisions too as well as the clothes on your back.”
+“We’ll take your provisions, too, as well as the clothes on your back.”
 He reached over with the dagger as if he meant to cut the clothes right off of Ace.

 “Leave him be!” called a female voice from the side of the ship.
 “Get the goods and let’s be on our way.
 You are not to harm any of them, do you understand?
 That is not our purpose here.”